-Oranges are the most commonly grown fruit tree in the world.
-A hybrid of ancient cultivated origin, possibly the pomelo and the mandarin, the orange is widely grown in warm climes with Brazil and the United States (California and Florida) predominant.
+The most commonly grown fruit tree in the world is the orange.
+This familiar fruit is a hybrid of ancient cultivated origin, possibly the pomelo and mandarin.
+The many varieties of orange are widely grown in warm climes.
+Brazil and the United States are the primary producing countries.
+Within the United States, California and Florida predominate.

 Investigation of the culinary practices of Ancestral Societies from around the world reveals that nearly all of them utilized various types of fermented foods and drinks to assist digestion, maintain a healthy balance of gut bacteria and keep immunity strong.

 Of course, these cultures did not understand the science behind the benefits of fermented foods;